GoogleCloudPlatform/wombat-dressing-room/README.md

-# wombat-dressing-room
+# Wombat Dressing Room

 This is an npm registry proxy designed to reduce the attack surface of npm publish and google packages.

 `npm publish`es are made from a single npm account with 2fa enabled.

-`npm publish`es can be made using the npm cli just using this service as the registry. see the [Documentation](docs/usage.md) for information about how to use this service.
+`npm publish`es can be made using the npm CLI just using this service as the registry. see the [Documentation](docs/usage.md) for information about how to use this service.

-# deployment
+# Deployment

 This service is deployed in 2 distinct App Engine accounts; an external account for registry access, and a protected internal account for authentication.

+_TODO: flesh this section out with documentation on how a non Googler can create a protected proxy for their registry._

-# setup
+# Setup

 To run a copy of this service yourself.

-## install
+## Install

 `npm install`